 an alphanumeric designation;

 a domain name registrar, domain name registry, or other domain name registration authority as part of an electronic address on the Internet; and

 Both DNS domain names and ENS domain names are alphanumeric designations.
 Also, they both consist of TLD and 2LD.

-With regards to the DNS naming hierarchy, the ICANN in the Glossary section at its website defines TLDs as the names at the top of the hierarchy.
-They appear in domain names as the string of letters following the last “.”, such as “net” in “www.example.net”. he second-level domain of the DNS is the string of letters before the last “.”, such as “example” in “www.example.net’.
+With regards to the DNS naming hierarchy, the ICANN in the Glossary section of its website defines TLDs as the names at the top of the hierarchy.
+They appear in domain names as the string of letters following the last “.”, such as “net” in “www.example.net”.
+The second-level domain of the DNS is the string of letters before the last “.”, such as “example” in “www.example.net’.

-On the other side, with regards to the ENS naming hierarchy, the ENS website states that ENS operates “ENS-specific TLDs,” which are restricted to only “.eth” and “.test”, plus any special purpose TLDs.
+On the other hand, with regards to the ENS naming hierarchy, the ENS website states that ENS operates “ENS-specific TLDs,” which are restricted to only “.eth” and “.test”, plus any special purpose TLDs.